pip-webui/pip-webui-tutorial/step1/Readme.md

 ### Install dependencies

-Create **package.json** file in the root folder, to define npm dependencies:
+Create a **package.json** file in the root folder, to define npm dependencies:

 ```javascript
 {